Tablet on a patio table showing an outdoor furniture shopping website with a coffee alongside

 The integrated sustainability action

-The most sustainable outdoor furniture is the piece you don't need to dispose of for 20+ years — bought from responsibly-sourced materials, maintained properly through its useful life, and disposed of through appropriate recycling streams when finally beyond repurpose.
-Buyers prioritising sustainability benefit from prioritising longevity (the highest-impact lever), choosing recycled-content or certified-source materials where possible, and planning end-of-life from the buying point.
+The most sustainable outdoor furniture is the piece you never have to throw out for 20+ years.
+That means buying from responsibly-sourced materials, looking after it properly, and recycling it correctly once it's truly beyond repurposing.
+If sustainability is a priority, focus on longevity first (it has the biggest impact), choose recycled-content or certified-source materials where you can, and think about end-of-life before you buy.
 The full materials cluster covers the source-to-disposal framework — start at our outdoor furniture materials guide and follow the supporting articles for specific material details.

 FAQs